-Cauliflower Rice Mushroom Casserole is a delicious Holiday or side side served all year!
+Cauliflower Rice Mushroom Casserole is a delicious healthy side side served all year!
 Great to serve as a dinner for meatless Monday!
 Weight Watcher friendly- 7 SmartPoints!

 It really is hard to believe that Thanksgiving is over a week away.
 This time of year, it’s hard not to spend time reflecting on the blessings of the past year and give thanks… and EAT!
 When it comes to Thanksgiving food, my favorites are the sides (sorry turkey, you didn’t make the cut).
 I could eat just a plate of the sides and be happy!
 My Cauliflower Rice Mushroom Casserole is the perfect healthy side for any holiday meal.
 Layers of cauliflower, mushrooms, and brown rice mixed with a cheese gravy and topped with a crunch… So delicious and creamy you wouldn’t believe that it’s actually healthy!
 Cauliflower Rice Mushroom Casserole is a must to add to your new holiday side dishes!
 This is a Weight Watcher friendly recipe and each serving is 7 SmartPoints.

 2016 has been the BEST year of my life; I have so many people to be thankful for and a lot much to be grateful for this year.
 In a nutshell in 2016, I got married to my best friend and true love, moved to Indianapolis to start a new life, went on an amazing honeymoon in Costa Rica, started THIS BLOG, and had so many fun times with friends and family that I will never forget.
 What I’m truly thankful for is all the support my family and friends gave my husband and me when we decided to take a huge leap of faith to leave our home in Texas and move to the Midwest.